Writer Profile

 In fact, he won all five matches in straight sets (3-0) to reach the final.
 However, in the final against South Africa's L. Raymond, although he won the first set, he lost 1-3 and finished with a silver medal.
 He also lost the doubles final the following day.
 Kumagae looked back on this defeat as being "filled with tears of indignation and deep regret" and "the greatest blunder of my entire tennis life."

-Around the time Kumagae was active in America, future Olympian Takeichi Harada entered Keio University.
-Born in 1899 (Meiji 32) in Nakasu Village, Tsukubo District, Okayama Prefecture (now Kurashiki City), Harada began playing tennis seriously after entering the college preparatory course in 1917 (Taisho 6).
-At that time, there was a court at the dormitory in Tengenji, and Harada recalled, "Starting life in the dormitory was the biggest reason that led me to start tennis."
-In 1922 (Taisho 11), Shinzo Koizumi became the director of the Tennis Club, and the club eventually grew to be called the "Tennis Kingdom Keio," with Harada leading its earliest period.
-After winning the All Japan Championships in 1923 (Taisho 12), he dropped out of Keio University the following year after seven years of enrollment and repeated failures to advance (becoming a Special Keio University alumni in 1931) and moved to the United States.
-He moved his base to America as a special student at Harvard University and competed in Wimbledon and the Paris Olympics (1924).
+While Kumagae was active in the United States, future Olympian Takeichi Harada entered Keio University.
+Born in 1899 in Nakasu Village, Tsukubo District, Okayama Prefecture (now Kurashiki City), Harada began playing tennis seriously after entering the college preparatory course in 1917.
+At the time, there was a court at the dormitory in Tengenji, and Harada recalled, "Starting life in the dormitory was the biggest reason I began playing tennis."
+In 1922, Shinzo Koizumi became the director of the Tennis Club, which eventually grew to be called the "Keio Tennis Kingdom," and Harada led its earliest period.
+After winning the All Japan Championships in 1923, he dropped out of Keio University the following year after seven years of enrollment and repeated failures to advance (he became a Special Keio University alumni in 1931) and moved to the United States.
+Based in America as a special student at Harvard University, he competed at Wimbledon and the Paris Olympics (1924).

-Harada advanced to the fifth round (quarterfinals) in singles.
+Harada advanced to the fifth round (quarterfinals) in the singles.
 However, he lost to Italy's U. Morpurgo and was eliminated in the best eight.
-He also lost in doubles and failed to win a medal.
+He also lost in the doubles and failed to win a medal.
 Rather, Harada's peak came after the Olympics, and in 1926, he was ranked 3rd in the United States.

-*Affiliations and titles are as of the time this magazine was published.
+*Affiliations and titles are those at the time of publication.